pancutan/rails5-docker-alpine/README.md

 Visit your application at http://localhost:3000

 # How to work
-Next steps is to add code, migrations and so on to the project.
+Next steps are to add code, migrations and so on to the project.
 You can enter and code inside the container, or you can work on where project is mount (folder .), which is linked with /usr/src/app

 ## Enter the container and work inside
 * Database: